By continue browsing you accept some data about your usage may be collected.

 I regularly role/master Pathfinder 2E campaigns with friends, streaming them on Twitch.

-I got the Logician INT-P personality in the 16Personalities online test.
+I got the Advocate (INFJ-T) personality in the 16Personalities online test.

-I currently work part-time as an Android Developer for Shape A/S, implementing both logic and layout changes for their clients' apps.
+I worked for 3 years as a student Android Developer, implementing both logic and layout changes for their clients' apps.
 The apps I worked on include Fitness World, OK - Tank, wash and park, Solar Mobile and Nordisk Film Biografer.
 My work at Shape has included:

 Shape is an award-winning digital product studio, with a team of 100+ devoted in-house developers, designers and strategists who combine innovation with digital craftmanship to deliver lasting products for mobile and beyond.

-Working at Shape I've also improved significantly in working in a big team, acquiring in-depth knowledge of tools like the Atlassian Suite, Localise, Zeplin, Postman, Charles and many other.
+Working at Shape I've also improved significantly in working in a big team, acquiring in-depth knowledge of tools like the Atlassian Suite, Localise, Zeplin, Postman, Charles and many others.

 During my time at Shape I achieved the following results:

-During my studies at ITU, I've been working as a Teaching Assistant for the Mobile App Development course in the MSc in Software Design.
-As a TA, I've worked in close contact with the professor to improve the course quality for all students.
+During my studies at ITU, I've been working as a Teaching Assistant for the courses Game Programming, Game World Design and Mobile App Development, as well as manager of the GameLab.
+As a TA, I've worked in close contact with the professors to improve the course quality for all students.
 In particular I've had the following responsibilities:

-My communication with the professor has consisted of constant feedback on the material prepared for classes, helping him when he needed snippet samples or in case of technical bugs in Android's libraries implementation.
+My communication with the professors has consisted of constant feedback on the material prepared for classes, also helping them with the correction of assignments and the collection of feedback.

 Some of the experience I've acquired from being a Teaching Assistant have been: